wayfair-incubator/AeroSharp/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-For detailed contributing guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md)
+For detailed contributing guidelines, please see [CONTRIBUTING.md](https://github.com/wayfair-incubator/AeroSharp/blob/main/CONTRIBUTING.md).

 ## License

 Distributed under the `Apache 2.0` License.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](https://github.com/wayfair-incubator/AeroSharp/blob/main/LICENSE) for more information.

 ## Contact